 Are you bored of going to the office every day and irritated sitting for long hours in tiny cubicles?
-Many of us face similar crisis and think of leaving our job at some point in life.
+Many of us face a similar crisis and think about leaving our job at some point in life.
 However, very few can take such a bold step.

-1. A goal without solid plan is just a wish
+1. A goal without a solid plan is just a wish

 All of us have certain goals in life, but only some of us have the courage to make efforts to achieve them.
 A hollow aim is as good as a spineless person who only builds castles in the air and seeks pleasure in his imaginary world.
 It is time to break the bubble of illusion and meet reality, however, harsh it may be.
 If you’re thinking of leaving 9 to 5 job to take up freelancing, you need to work your ass off to make it happen.
 A fairy is not going to land you that dream job.

 According to Alan Lakein, “Planning is bringing the future into the present so that you can do something about it now”